MDJ0126/Personal-Lab/Personal-Lab/Assets/MaskTextureMaker/ReadMe.txt

 If you are not using NGUI, please delete the 'NGUI' folder.

+May 11, 2022
+- Apply Threading.
+(Write speed up!)

 April 6, 2022
-- Added Force Loading funcion.
+- Added Force loading funcion.

 March 22, 2022
 - Added MaskTextureMaker debugging function.